andr3wmac/IronMogFF7/README.md

   <img src="img/logo.png?raw=true" alt="IronMog FF7 Logo" title="IronMog FF7 Logo">
 </p>

-Inspired by IronMon and IronMario 64, IronMog FF7 is a modification for Final Fantasy 7 (PSX) that combines a randomizer with a difficult ruleset to create a new challange.
+Inspired by IronMon and IronMario 64, IronMog FF7 is a modification for Final Fantasy 7 (PS1, emulator only) that combines a randomizer with a difficult ruleset to create a new challange.

 # Rules
 | Rule | Description |